marl-Am/MUSIC-RECOMMENDATION-DEV/README.md

 Instructions
 * In the terminal type "cd client" click enter then type in "npm install" and click enter.
 * Now type in "cd .." to get to the root folder then "cd flask-server" folder and create the .env file.
 Add the variables "SPOTIFY_CLIENT_ID" and  "SPOTIFY_CLIENT_SECRET".
-You cangain the client id and client secret from the Spotify Web Api.
+You can gain the client id and client secret from the Spotify Web Api.

 * Install the python dependencies